At what age can I start Driver Education?

 You will begin scheduling your behind the wheel lessons after you have completed the classroom portion of your class.
 Your first behind the wheel lesson can be up to one month from the time you schedule.
 The timeframe will vary depending on the season.
 Scheduling for Driver Education tends to take longer during the summer months due to higher demand for services.
 Behind the wheel training is scheduled through the student portal.

 How do I schedule the behind the wheel training?

-Once the online phase of training has been successfully completed and the student has obtained a Temporary Instruction Permit, they can proceed to schedule their behind the wheel training on the student portal.
+Once the classroom phase of training has been successfully completed and the student has obtained a Temporary Instruction Permit, they can proceed to schedule their behind the wheel training on the student portal.
 Students must provide TIPIC information to schedule behind the wheel training on the student portal.
-Students are permitted 180 days from their first behind the wheel lesson, to complete the required behind the wheel training.
+Students are permitted 180 days, from their first classroom session, to complete the required behind the wheel training.